-This course provides an overview and study of the principle construction materials used within the construction industry: concrete, masonry, metals, woods, and thermal materials.
+This course provides an overview and study of the Page 167 of 230 principle construction materials used within the construction industry: concrete, masonry, metals, woods, and thermal materials.
 The course also examines the general requirements of a construction project and the techniques of project mobilization.
-This course focuses on

-CSI Divisions 1-8 (Master Format 1994) and is designed to accompany CON 120.
+This course focuses on CSI Divisions 1-8 (Master Format 1994) and is designed to accompany CON 120.

-CON 105: Design Theory 3.0 units - 45 hours
+CON 105: Design Theory